-- 14.5.2.1Provide an Encounter testing plan to the Department thirty (30) days in advance of any requested Encounter testing. - 14.5.2.1.1 The Department and/or its designee will review all Encounter testing plans and provide the CONTRACTOR with an Encounter testing begin date. - 14.5.2.1.2 Additional testing plan requirements may be found in the Managed Care Process and Procedure Manual. - 14.5.2.2 Be responsible for passing a test process for each of the HIPAA transaction types prior to submitting production Encounter data. - 14.5.2.3 Pass the testing phase for all Encounter Claim type submissions prior to the project plan implementation date.
+- 14.5.2.1.2.7 Templates and references. - Be responsible for passing a test process for each of the HIPAA transaction types prior to submitting production Encounter data. - Pass the testing phase for all Encounter Claim type submissions prior to the project plan implementation date. - 14.5.2.4 Not be permitted to provide services under this contract, nor shall the CONTRACTOR receive Capitation Payment, until it has passed the testing and production submission of Encounter data. - 14.5.3 Submitter Identification Number (ID)

-- 14.5.2.4 Not be permitted to provide services under this contract, nor shall the CONTRACTOR receive Capitation Payment, until it has passed the testing and production submission of Encounter data. - 14.5.3 Submitter Identification Number (ID)
+Make an application to obtain a submitter identification number, according to the instructions listed in the Department's companion guide(s).

-- 14.5.3.1 Make an application to obtain a submitter identification number, according to the instructions listed in the Department's companion guide(s). - 14.5.4 Test File Format(s)
+14.5.4 Test File Format(s)